Think You Have to be Old to Have a Stroke? Think Again.

 Lower your risk for stroke by exercising, eating well, not smoking and limiting your alcohol consumption.
 Have regular medical check-ups and get conditions like high blood pressure, high cholesterol and type II diabetes under control.

-Don’t dismiss the signs
+Don’t dismiss the signs of a stroke.

 If you assume you’re not at risk for stroke, you might not even recognize the signs as it’s happening.
 Sacco says to think FAST: